laksithakumara/east-webpack/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Django-React, please send an e-mail to Laksitha Kumara via [laksithakumara@gmail.com](mailto:laksithakumara@gmail.com).
+If you discover a security vulnerability within Easy Webpack, please send an e-mail to Laksitha Kumara via [laksithakumara@gmail.com](mailto:laksithakumara@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License